What are the three phases of interphase in the cell cycle? | Channels for Pearson+

 1

-Recognize that interphase consists of three distinct phases: G1, S, and G2.
+Identify the three phases of interphase: G1, S, and G2.
 These phases are crucial for cell growth and DNA replication.

-The G1 phase is the first phase of interphase, where the cell grows and synthesizes proteins necessary for DNA replication.
+G1 phase: This is the first gap phase where the cell grows and synthesizes proteins necessary for DNA replication.

-The S phase follows G1, during which DNA replication occurs.
-Each chromosome is duplicated to ensure that the daughter cells will have the correct amount of DNA.
+S phase: This is the synthesis phase where DNA replication occurs, resulting in two sister chromatids for each chromosome.

-The G2 phase is the final part of interphase, where the cell continues to grow and prepares for mitosis.
-It checks for DNA damage and repairs it if necessary.
+G2 phase: This is the second gap phase where the cell continues to grow and prepares for mitosis, ensuring all proteins and organelles are ready for cell division.

 Watch next